11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 That makes it very easy to keep continuous night records — fewer nights missed because you forgot to charge.

-In normal mixed use, expect several days between charges; enabling continuous SpO₂ or always-on will shorten that.
+In normal mixed-use, expect several days between charges; enabling continuous SpO₂ or always-on mode will shorten that interval.

 How it tracks sleep: